raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 ## Versions of HTTP:

-### There are mainly three versions are available http/1.0,1.1 and latest http/2.
+### There are mainly three versions are available,HTTP/1.0,1.1 and latest http/2.

-### 1.Http/1.0:
+### 1.HTTP/1.0:
 In HTTP 1.0 you had to open a new connection for each request/response pair.And after each response the connection would be closed.

 ## example:
-Here iam doing with netcat tool.Netcat is a simple Unix utility which reads and writes data across network connections, using TCP or UDP protocol.It is designed to be a reliable "back-end" tool that can be used directly or easily driven by other programs and scripts.
+Here iam doing with netcat tool.Netcat is a simple Unix utility which reads and writes data across network connections, using TCP or UDP protocol.It is designed to be a reliable "back-end" tool that can be used directly or easily driven by other programs and scripts.If you want to know more about Netcat then folllow this link[https://chandrapal.me/Netcat-the-swiss-army-knife/](https://chandrapal.me/Netcat-the-swiss-army-knife/)

+### Syntax:

 nc www.google.com 80